Jefferson Airplane: 1970–1974: Decline and dissolution

-Reunions and other performances, 1989–present
+1989–present: Reunions and other performances

 After the acrimonious events that resulted in Jefferson Starship's 1984 evolution into Starship, Kantner reunited with Balin (who joined Jefferson Starship in January 1975 following a guest appearance on Dragon Fly before leaving once more in 1978) and Casady in 1985 to form the KBC Band.
 They released their only album, KBC Band, in 1986 on Arista Records.
 On March 4, 1988, Slick made a cameo appearance during a Hot Tuna San Francisco performance at the Fillmore (with Kantner and Creach joining in), facilitating a potential reunion of Jefferson Airplane.

 In 1989, the classic 1966–70 lineup of Jefferson Airplane reunited (with the exception of Dryden) for a tour and album.
 The self-titled album was released by Epic to modest sales but the accompanying tour was considered a success.

 In 1996, the 1966–70 lineup of Jefferson Airplane was inducted into the Rock and Roll Hall of Fame, with Balin, Casady, Dryden, Kantner and Kaukonen attending and performing.
 Slick was absent.

 1998 saw the production and broadcast of a very popular episode of the hit VH1 documentary television series Behind the Music about Jefferson Airplane, directed by Bob Sarles.
 Band members Slick, Balin, Kantner, Kaukonen, Casady and Dryden were all interviewed for the episode, along with David Crosby, longtime Airplane manager Bill Thompson and China Kantner, daughter of Paul Kantner and Grace Slick.

 In 2004, the film Fly Jefferson Airplane (directed by Bob Sarles) was released on DVD.
 It covers the years 1965–72 and includes then-recent interviews with band members and 13 complete songs.

 Kaukonen and Casady performed a set at the 2015 Lockn' Festival to celebrate the 50th anniversary of Jefferson Airplane.
 They were joined by G.E.
 Smith, Rachael Price, Larry Campbell and Teresa Williams.
 In 2016, Jefferson Airplane was given the Grammy Lifetime Achievement Award.
 In 2022, Jefferson Airplane received a star on the Hollywood Walk of Fame.

 Spencer Dryden died of colon cancer on January 11, 2005.
 Signe Anderson and Paul Kantner both died on January 28, 2016.
 Marty Balin died on September 27, 2018.
+On May 8, 2024, drummer John Barbata died.

 Style and legacy

 William Ruhlmann of AllMusic conferred the title of the "quintessential San Francisco psychedelic band" on Jefferson Airplane, saying they "defined the San Francisco sound in the '60s".
 In the book Rock Chronicles, editor David Roberts assessed that the band "soared as the soundtrack to America's late-sixties counterculture, with its psychedelia, pot, and anti-Vietnam War, anti-establishment protest. [...]
 Indeed, the band's whole persona [was] infused with a potent cocktail of marijuana, LSD, cocaine, and amphetamines."
 Additionally, Ruhlmann stated the band was "a defining force in pop before turning toward political statements in the late '60s."
+Jefferson Airplane secretly sent money to the Weather Underground.
 The band's sound has been described as a "folk-garage acid mix," with Jorma Kaukonen's guitar work being characterized as exhibiting acid rock flavors.